-The average cost of a market basket of goods and services in the United States decreased 0.4 percent, according to the U.S. Bureau of Labor Statistics' Consumer Price Index (CPI).
-The April CPI level was 232.5, which is an increase of 1.5 percent over the past year before seasonal adjustment.
+The average cost of a market basket of goods and services in the United States decreased 0.1 percent, according to the U.S. Bureau of Labor Statistics’ Consumer Price Index (CPI)*.
+The pre-seasonally adjusted September CPI level rose to 233.8 which is 1.0 percent higher than the previous year.

-On a seasonally adjusted basis, the Consumer Price Index for all Urban Consumers (CPI-U) decreased by 0.2 percent since the March Index.
-Core CPI, which excludes food and energy, increased by 0.1 percent in April.
-The food index increased 0.2 percent.
-The energy index fell by 4.3 percent due to an 8.1 percent decrease in the gasoline index.
+On a seasonally adjusted basis, the Consumer Price Index for all Urban Consumers (CPI-U) decreased by 0.1 between the September and October indices.
+Core CPI, which excludes Food and Energy, remained unchanged in October.
+The Food index increased to 0.1 percent.
+The Energy index decreased from 0.8 percent in September to -1.7 in October due to a -2.9 percent decrease in the gasoline index.

 *The CPI is based on prices of food, clothing, shelter, fuels, transportation fares, doctors’ and dentists’ services, prescription drugs, and other goods and services that people buy for day-to-day activities.
 Prices are collected in 87 urban areas across the country (including Kansas City and St. Louis) from about 50,000 housing units and approximately 23,000 stores, hospitals and other types of service establishments.